BigChemistry-RobotLab/phaseGP/README.md

 # phaseGP

-Gaussian Process library for implementing active learning loops for efficient phase diagram mapping with support for transfer learning.
-Minimize expensive simulations/experiments by intelligently selecting sampling points and leveraging knowledge from related systems.
+A Gaussian Process library for efficient phase diagram mapping using active learning and transfer learning.
+Intelligently select sampling points and leverage knowledge from related systems to minimize expensive simulations and experiments.

 ## Introduction